-Brussels may be an introverted city: one shy to share her secrets with those who live there, let alone with strangers on a weekend break, but therein lies the appeal.
+It may be introverted – shy to share its secrets with those who live there, let alone with visiting strangers – but therein lies the appeal.
 All romantics know the exhilaration is in the chase and what better thrill than to pace her streets in search of what makes Brussels tick?
-Look among the flea markets and the award-winning steamy kitchens of sweaty and passionate chefs, hang out in the Art Nouveau cafés and amble through the residential outer-lying communes.
-I guarantee that underneath the calm and composed surface you’ll find the murmured heartbeat of a city with a Bohemian and eclectic spirit.
+Look among flea markets and award-winning kitchens of passionate, headstrong chefs, hang out in glorious Art Nouveau cafés and amble through intriguing residential communes.
+I guarantee that underneath the calm and composed surface you’ll find the heartbeat of a city with an unmistakably Bohemian, eclectic spirit.